vmware-archive/k8s-endpoints-sync-controller/README.md

 ## Documentation

-Having the pod IP addresses routable across clusters, the goal is to enable communication through K8s service objects i.e. App A in region A should talk to app B in region B using app B's K8s service name and vice-versa
+Assuming the pod IP addresses are routable across clusters, the goal is to enable communication through K8s service objects i.e. App A in region A should talk to app B in region B using app B's K8s service name and vice-versa.
 This is achieved by creating in cluster A:
 1. app B service object (headed/headless) without pod selectors
-2. endpoints object with endpoints as IP addresses of app B pods in cluster B. \
+2. endpoints object with endpoints as IP addresses of app B pods in cluster B.

-This enables kubeproxy in cluster A to load balance requests on the service name of app B to app B's pods.
+This enables kube-proxy in cluster A to load balance requests on the service name of app B to app B's pods.

 ![cross-cluster service discovery example](discovery.png)

 ### Annotations for Service Migration
 The controller provides annotation features for the service teams to migrate services with no downtime.
-The following describes on how to use these annotation when migrating service from source cluster to target cluster.
+The following describes how to use these annotation when migrating a service from source cluster to target cluster.

  **Annotation Key: vmware.com/syndicate-mode** \
  **Annoration Values: {source, receiver, singular}**